hermixy/GalileoGen2GPIO/README.md

 ```
 ### Step 3a - Set the Output value

 If the GPIO is set as an output, the write() function will allow setting it to either a logic 0 or logic 1.
 The actual voltage will vary based on the design of your hardware; however, that really only matters to the people wiring boards and devices together.
-Here's some code to set the pin to a logic 1 follwed by a logic 0 5 seconds later:
+Here's some code to set the pin to a logic 1 followed by a logic 0 5 seconds later:

 ```C
 int fd;